AlessandroSaviolo/AlessandroSaviolo.github.io/_pages/advised-students.md

 ## Application

-<p class="advisedstudents">If you are a Master's Student looking for a semester project with me, please check the projects available <a href="https://wp.nyu.edu/arpl/master-projects/">here</a> and follow the instructions to apply.</p>
+<p class="advisedstudents">If you are a Master's Student looking to work on a semester project with me, please check the projects available <a href="https://wp.nyu.edu/arpl/master-projects/">here</a> and follow the instructions to apply.</p>

 ## Archive